-You can disable or turn off Cortana in Windows 10 Anniversary Update by tweaking the Windows Registry or configuring Group Policy settings.
+You can disable or turn off Cortana in Windows 10 by tweaking the Windows Registry or configuring Group Policy settings.
 We have seen how to disable Cortana or Hide the Search bar in Windows 10, now let us see how to do it using the Registry Editor or Local Group Policy Editor.

 Turn Off Cortana using Group Policy